LolaPwa/cbfmain-project/README.md

 ## PROPERTY LISTING APP USING THE MERN STACK

-LolaEstates is a MERN stack web app built using Vite as the bundler, providing several functionalities for both property owners to add their owned empty properties to be accessed by those seeking a new place to live.For a seamless user experience the app utilizes react-dom, react-icons, swiper, teilwind css and react-router-dom.
+LolaEstates is a MERN stack web app project built using Vite as the bundler, providing several functionalities for both property owners to add their owned empty properties to be accessed by those seeking a new place to live.For a seamless user experience the app utilizes react-dom, react-icons, swiper, tailwind css and react-router-dom.

 ## FUNCTIONALITIES
 The app provides the following functionalities: